commandops/commandops.github.io/about.md

 ---
 permalink: /about/
 layout: default
-title: About Commandops
+title: About CommandOps
-description: Commandops is a player created website for CMANO
+description: CommandOps is a player created website for CMANO
 ---

 Hi, my name is Ron aka Whicker.
 I created this site to help with writing scenarios for the game Command: Modern Air/Naval Operations (CMANO).